conanchen/gedit-api-grpc/README.md

 version master
+# For JAVA or Android Application

-# Step 1.
+## Step 1.
 Add the JitPack repository to your build file
 Add it in your root build.gradle at the end of repositories:
 ```gradle
 allprojects {